scottschafer/cypressautomockerV2/README.md

 There are three subfolders within the head directory:
 1. example: Contains a simple application to test against that implements APIs with changing responses, along with an example Cypress test.
 2. include-in-tests: Contains a library to include in your in your test suite,
-3. include-in-webapp: Contains a library to include in your application that is being tested.

 ##### Running the example